doc4d/docs/docs/API/SystemWorkerClass.md

 #### Description

-The `.errors` property <!-- REF #SystemWorkerClass.responseError.Summary -->contains a collection of 4D errors stack in case of execution error(s)<!-- END REF -->.
+The `.errors` property <!-- REF #SystemWorkerClass.errors.Summary -->contains a collection of 4D errors stack in case of execution error(s)<!-- END REF -->.

 Each element of the collection is an object with the following properties: